 A few days here and you will have seen it all, but you will also be relaxed and a lot cooler than you were when you left the coast.

 By Robyn from Robyn Around the World

 Away from the hustle and bustle of the rest of Vietnam is their largest island off the Southwest coast, Phu Quoc.
 I’ve been living here for two months and love the slow island life, but yet it still has all the amenities of the big city.
 There’s so much to do here from exploring the day and night markets to checking out the temples.

-With over ten beaches to choose from, you’ll be sure to find a place to relax.
+With over ten beaches to choose from you’ll be sure to find a place to relax.
 Be sure to eat all the local food.
 Try Nuoc Mia which is fresh pressed sugar cane juice and very healthy for you despite it coming from the same plant that makes processed sugar.
 And it wouldn’t be a trip to Vietnam without eating a Bahn Mi.
 There’s a cart on almost every corner.
 The locals are very friendly, and most can speak English or at least can communicate through sign language and a smile.
 This island would be a great way to wrap up your tour of Vietnam.

 Spend around 4-5 days here and be sure to check out the night market, Phu Quoc bee farm, fish sauce factory, the pearl farm, Vinpearl Land, snorkeling at Turtle Island and Sao Beach.

-Where to stay: Click here for a full list of places to stay in Phu Quoc
+Where to stay: Hotels in Phu Quoc

 For more information about what to do and where to go in Vietnam – check out our detailed 3 week itinerary where we visited some of the places above and more!